 Please note that all visits are on a discretionary basis and it may not be possible to accommodate your visit due to it not being safe to do so on the day.

 Mactaggart & Mickel work to a very strict quality control system and each stage of the build process is inspected by the site management team and “signed off” as part of our Mactaggart & Mickel Standards (our system of creating continuity, with excellence, in the construction process).
-As part of the NHBC Warranty, Mactaggart & Mickel give you a two-year builder’s warranty.
+As part of the NHBC Warranty, Mactaggart & Mickel provide a two-year builder’s warranty.
 During this two-year period you will have the opportunity to have any remedial items attended to (snagging items).
 Your Sales Consultant will be in regular contact after your Completion Date and will ensure that these items are attended to on your behalf.

 Shortly before your Completion Date, when your property is completed, your Sales Consultant and Site Manager give the house a final, detailed Mactaggart & Mickel Standards Quality Check to ensure that your new home will be in perfect condition for your Completion Date.